Our fundraisers make a world of difference

 - Deliberately concealing any of the above

-If you have concerns about fundraising practice, and internal consideration is not possible you should share them with the Fundraising Regulator (England, Wales & Northern Ireland) or the Independent Fundraising Standards and Adjudication Panel (Scotland).
+If you have concerns about fundraising practice, and can’t resolve your concerns within Girlguiding, you should share them with the Fundraising Regulator (England, Wales & Northern Ireland) or the Independent Fundraising Standards and Adjudication Panel (Scotland).
 You can find more information about this on their websites.

 Please also see: